rmcauley/rainwave_templating/README.md

 This will allow you to call, e.g., {{ gettext("Hello") }} in template files without needing to do {{ ^gettext("Hello") }}.

-## Form Handling
+## Form Handling and Helpers

 Works, but needs documentation.
+This requires extra libraries to be present on the page, included before your main template file.

 ## Gotchas

 - Cannot deal with SVG
+- Does not do partial page loading - all templates must be loaded at once.
+- For IE8 compatibility you need to use the `--full` flag when compiling.